 In addition, the emphasis on cleanliness in healthcare facilities is increasing, with many prestigious organizations issuing guidance for improving cleanliness and preventing infections.
 For instance, the WHO has issued guidelines for hospital hygiene and infection control, which emphasize equipment maintenance, especially in light of hospital-acquired COVID-19.

-Based on equipment type, the imaging equipment category held the largest share in 2019.
-This is attributed to the fact that this equipment is used extensively for the diagnosis of various medical conditions, including tumors, neurological issues, and heart diseases.
+Based on equipment type, the imaging equipment category held the largest share in 2023.
+This is attributed to the fact that this kind of equipment is used extensively for the diagnosis of various medical conditions, including tumors, neurological issues, and heart diseases.

-Further, based on service provider, ISOs are expected to emerge as the fastest-growing category in the global market.
+Further, based on service provider, ISOs are expected to emerge as the fastest-growing category in the global market during the forecast period.
 This can be attributed to the high price of the services offered by OEMs, which has led to the growing preference for ISOs.

 Geographically, the North American region held the largest share in the medical equipment maintenance market during the historical period (2017–2022), and the same situation is predicted for the forecast period.
 The increasing geriatric population, growing number of hospitals, rising disease burden, and increasing adoption of medical imaging systems are some key factors supporting the growth of the market in the region.
 The number of registered hospitals in the U.S. was 6,093 in 2022, among the highest in the world.

 The high installation and maintenance cost for medical devices is leading to the growing demand for their insurance.
 There are several companies that provide insurance programs to end users to protect them from any heavy loss in the case of equipment damage.
 Some of these companies are CAN Financial Corporation, Cailor Fleming Insurance, ProTek Insurance, Medical Equipment Repair Associates, Anco Insurance, American International Group Inc., and DESCO.